lcherone/lxc-query/docs/containers.md

 }
 ```

-*additionally you could simply call `lxc.local()` to run what you would normally run on cmd line for example:
+*you could also simply call `lxc.local()` to run what you would normally run on cmd line:

 ```
 // same as above